IndraTNPTL/frontend-marvel/README.md

 ### Cool Upgrades Coming Soon 🚀

-- **Faster than Quicksilver**: The app will soon be zippier than ever, with improved response speed.
+- **Faster**: The app will soon be zippier than ever, with improved response speed.

 - **Flexibility Across Devices**: Get ready for a snazzy responsive design, making it look good on any screen size.